-- 2.5.21.
-The Parish additionally contains 13 listed Buildings, 2 Scheduled Monuments and over 100 sites recorded in the Cornwall and Scilly Historic Environment Record. - 2.5.22.
-As part of the NDP, a Local List of designated heritage assets is also being developed and is subject to Policy 5 of the NDP.
+- 2.4.21 The Parish additionally contains 13 listed Buildings, 2 Scheduled Monuments and over 100 sites recorded in the Cornwall and Scilly Historic Environment Record. - 2.4.22 As part of the NDP, a Local List of Non-designated heritage assets is also being developed and is subject to Policy 5 of the NDP.

-2.6.
-Transport
+2.5 Transport

-- 2.6.1.
-The main highway in the Parish is the B3300 running from east to west connecting Portreath to Redruth and running through Bridge.
-Tregea Hill connects Portreath to the coast road towards Gwithian and inland towards Illogan and Camborne. - 2.6.2.
-Secondary school students travel predominately to Pool and Redruth, for which there is a school bus service from the village - 2.6.3.
-The village of Portreath is served by the following bus services: - 46 Camborne Illogan Redruth Frogpool TruroFirst Ker- now (note this only comes to Portreath once a day to pick up school children in the am and drop back in the pm) - 47 Troon Camborne Illogan Redruth St Day TruroFirst Kernow - 243 Portreath Mount Hawke Truro College (Note this is a school bus only)
+- 2.5.1 The main highway in the Parish is the B3300 running from east to west connecting Portreath to Redruth and running through Bridge.
+Tregea Hill connects Portreath to the coast road towards Gwithian and inland towards Illogan and Camborne. - 2.5.2 Secondary school students travel predominately to Pool and Redruth, for which there is a school bus service from the village - 2.5.3 The village of Portreath is served by the following bus services: - 46 Camborne Illogan Redruth Frogpool TruroFirst Kernow (note this only comes to Portreath once a day to pick up school children in the am and drop back in the pm) - 47 Troon Camborne Illogan Redruth St Day TruroFirst Kernow - 243 Portreath Mount Hawke Truro College (Note this is a school bus only)

-- 2.6.4.
-There is a private mini bus provided by Redruth school which pupils can pay and use.
-There is also a seasonal bus, between May and September which connects Newquay to St. Ives via Portreath. - 2.6.5.
-The Parish is popular with walkers and for exercising dogs with a broad range of public footpaths and bridleways.
+- 2.5.4 There is a private mini bus provided by Redruth school which pupils can pay and use.
+There is also a seasonal bus, between May and September which connects Newquay to St. Ives via Portreath. - 2.5.5 The Parish is popular with walkers and for exercising dogs with a broad range of public footpaths and bridleways.
 Illogan woods has a number of footpaths which links the Parish to the village of Illogan.

-2.7.
-Facilities and Services
+2.6 Facilities and Services

-2.7.1.
-There is a place of worship. a junior school, three public halls, a small retail estate, a major holiday site, three camping sites, a cycle hire business, a residential home for the elderly, a surf and life-saving club, a small supermarket with post office, a village bakery, a hairdresser, four pubs which also have restaurants, five restaurants/cafes, one hotel and numerous B&Bs, two garage repair shops and a couple of specialist shops.
+2.6.1 There is a place of worship. a junior school, three public halls, a small retail estate, a major holiday site, three camping sites, a cycle hire business, a residential home for the elderly, a surf and life-saving club, a small supermarket with post office, a village bakery, a hair dresser, four pubs which also have restaurants, five restaurants/cafes, one hotel and numerous B&Bs, two garage repair shops and a couple of specialist shops.
+A detailed list of the facilities and services within the Parish can be found at the supporting evidence base at www.portreathndp.org.